 Montgomery, Chester and Bucks County - Short Sale Specialist (Over 75 homes sold)

-Read this before you buy or sell a short sale home.
+Read this before you buy or sell a short sale in PA.

-Whether you’re planning to buy a short sale home or put your current short sale home on the market, you’d be wise to do some research on the real estate listing agent and/or short sale specialist who is handling the transaction and negotiating the short sale.
+Whether you’re planning to buy a short sale home or put your current short sale home on the market, you’d be wise to do some research on the real estate listing agent and/or short sale specialist who is handling the transaction and negotiating the short sale in PA.

 Many agents today arrange for a 3rd party negotiating company to handle the negotiations.
 This can cost upwards of $5000 and unless you or your agent have stumbled upon a non-profit short sale negotiating company, these folks naturally expect to get paid.
 But the transaction is a short sale – there are insufficient dollars to cover all costs.
 So who pays this new, extra cost?
 To put it simply, the “transaction” pays the new cost and there are a few ways this could go…